 What are your favorite comfort foods?
 If you need a prod, the Wikipedia article on comfort foods collects lists from different countries!
 (Bangers and mash, anyone?)

 So the Chicago Bears are playing the Green Bay Packers on Monday Night Football tonight.
 This inevitably means that I’ll have at least one or two memories about my favorite sports team of all time, the 1985 Chicago Bears.
-And today, those memories come with an acknowledgement of their cost.

 Across the nation, but especially in the Chicagoland area, a large cohort of middle aged men (and some women, too!) carry with them a fierce, nostalgic devotion to a football team that has etched a permanent place in their hearts and minds.
 That devotion can be activated in a millisecond, whenever names like “Payton,” “McMahon,” “Ditka,” “Singletary,” “Danimal,” “Mongo,” or “The Fridge” are uttered, or when a sports broadcast plays a snippet of a very bad rap video, “The Super Bowl Shuffle.”